zwiebus/js-music-player/README.md

 ## Add more tracks to playlist

-More tracks can be added by adding a new button class="list-group-item list-group-item-action track-number"  in index.html.
+More tracks can be added by adding a new div class="track-number"  in index.html.
-Make sure that the value number ' ' is always one less than in tracklist objects : 1 = 0, 2 = 1 etc
+Make sure that the number ' ' is always one less than in tracklist array : 1 = 0, 2 = 1 etc.

+## Information

+This branch is designed as a mimimal version with the ability to show playlist and trackdetails.